Audrey McCall

-Audrey McCall (February 26, 1915 – November 15, 2007) was an American activist, environmentalist, politician, and former First Lady of Oregon from January 9, 1967, until January 13, 1975.
+Audrey Grace McCall (née Owen; February 26, 1915 – November 15, 2007) was an American activist, environmentalist, politician, and former First Lady of Oregon from January 9, 1967, until January 13, 1975.
 The widow of former Governor Tom McCall, she became one of the most politically influential first ladies and former first ladies in Oregon's history.
 Following her husband's death in 1983, Audrey McCall championed a variety of political, social and environmental issues throughout the state.
 In particular, McCall sought to protect and expand the sweeping statewide land-use laws that had been implemented and signed into law by Governor McCall.
 She campaigned and fundraised on behalf of both Democratic and Republican political candidates.

 In 2017, Audrey McCall Beach, downtown Portland's newly constructed urban beach along the Willamette River, was named in honor of the former first lady.

 Biography

 McCall was born Audrey Grace Owen in Spokane, Washington, on February 26, 1915.
 Her mother sold real estate, while her father worked as a wholesaler grocer.

 Owen initially enrolled as a student at Washington State University, but left school to take a job offer as a home economist for Washington Water Power, based in Moscow, Idaho.
 Part of her new job required her to conduct cooking demonstrations and classes utilizing modern electric stoves.
 Owen was holding one of those classes when she met Tom McCall, a local reporter for the News-Review who had been assigned to pen a story for his newspaper.
 In a later interview with The Oregonian during the 1970s, McCall recalled her first meeting with him, telling the reporter "He was a very hungry reporter," who ate her food following the cooking demo, "That's how we became acquainted."
 The couple dated for three months before marrying on May 20, 1939, just one day after she accepted his marriage proposal.
 The small ceremony was held in Moscow with just two friends in attendance.
 The couple had two sons, Sam McCall and Thomas "Tad" McCall Jr., an environmental consultant.

 McCall served as the First Lady of Oregon from 1967 until 1975 during the administration of her husband.
 Led by Governor McCall, a Republican, Oregon became known for its innovative environmental and social policies during their two terms in office.
 Audrey McCall supported many of these policies during her tenure as first lady and after leaving the governor's mansion.
 Separate from the Governor, First Lady McCall became an influential figure within Oregon politics in her own right.
 She was also considered one of her husband's closest political advisers behind-the-scenes, while projecting a more traditional public image as a homemaker and first lady.